phpredis/phpredis/README.markdown

 $redis->zAdd('key', 2, 'val2');
 $redis->zAdd('key', 10, 'val10');
 $redis->zDelete('key', 'val2');
-$redis->lGetRange('key', 0, -1); /* array('val0', 'val10') */
+$redis->zRange('key', 0, -1); /* array('val0', 'val10') */
 </pre>

-## zGetReverseRange
+## zReverseRange
 ##### *Description*
-Returns the specified elements of the sorted set stored at the specified key in the range [start, end] in reverse order. start and stop are interpretated as indices:
+Returns the elements of the sorted set stored at the specified key in the range [start, end] in reverse order. start and stop are interpretated as zero-based indices:
 0 the first element, 1 the second ...
 -1 the last element, -2 the penultimate ...